How To Use The Train In China

 Bring headphones – Trains in China can be quite noisy as a lot of older people watch Douyin (Chinese TikTok) on their phones quite loudly without headphones.

-Earplugs and eye mask – If you want to sleep then these will help.
+Earplugs and an eye mask – If you want to sleep, then these will help.

 Keep your chargers handy – There are plugs underneath the seat so you can keep your devices fully charged.